Our Team

 Matthew’s diverse work history includes roles as a Chaplain, a school counsellor, employee counsellor and cross cultural Psychologist.

 Key models in Matthew's approach to counselling include Cognitive Behavioural Therapy, Solution Focused Brief Therapy, and Narrative Therapy.
-Matthew has expertise in working with a wide range of issues including depression, anxiety, panic disorders, phobias, trauma, domestic violence, addictions, victims of crime, sexual abuse, grief, parenting issues, relationship issues and work related stresses.
+Matthew has expertise in working with a wide range of issues including depression, anxiety, panic disorders, phobias, trauma, domestic violence, addictions, victims of crime, sexual abuse, grief, parenting issues, relationship issues and work-related stresses.

 Matthew has been married for 45 years, has 4 adult children and 2 grandchildren.